IrinaSherstneva/8blocks/README.md

-Responsive page with 8 blocks in HTML & CSS
+Responsive page with colored blocks that change their positions based on the screen size.
+Implemented in HTML & CSS, without any frameworks.